mandy8055/manuj8055.github.io/_posts/2021-02-15-collections-and-its-key-interfaces.md

 {% include elements/figure.html image="https://mandy8055.github.io/assets/2021-02-16-collections-1.png" caption="Collections-1" %}

 **NOTE: All the above interfaces (Collection, List, Set, SortedSet, NavigableSet and Queue) meant for representing a group of individual objects.**

+### Map

+- Map is not the child interface of Collection.
+- If we want to represent a group of objects as key-value pairs then we should go for Map.
+- Both key and value are objects only.
+- Duplicate keys are not allowed but values can be duplicated.

+### SortedMap

+- It is the child interface of map.
+- If we want to represent a group of key-value pairs according to <mark style="background-color: yellow">some sorting order of keys</mark>; then we should go for SortedMap.
+- In Sorted map the sorting should be based on key but not based on value.

+### NavigableMap

+- It is the child interface of SortedMap.
+- It defines several methods for navigation purposes.

 {% if page.comments %} {% include disqus.md url=page.url id=page.id %} {% endif %}